Aphrontos/Complicate-Rock-Paper-Scissors/README.md

 * Added Player class, but is unused

 ## 1.4
-* The Player class is now used in judge() adn other places
+* The Player class is now used in judge() and other places

 # USAGE
 ## Offline